Driving or riding with mental health challenges

 Everyday, thousands of people with mental health challenges take to the road as drivers and riders.

-Thursday 10 October is World Mental Health Day 2019.
+Thursday 10 October was World Mental Health Day 2019.
 At IAM RoadSmart, we understand that a driver's or rider's mental wellbeing is crucial to keeping them safe on the road.

 So we've put together some top tips, advice and information to help anyone suffering with mental health difficulties boost their confidence and capability when driving or riding.